hashicorp/terraform-provider-aws/website/docs/r/ssm_maintenance_window_target.html.markdown

 * `window_id` - (Required) The Id of the maintenance window to register the target with.
 * `resource_type` - (Required) The type of target being registered with the Maintenance Window.
 Possible values `INSTANCE`.
 * `targets` - (Required) The targets (either instances or tags).
 Instances are specified using Key=instanceids,Values=instanceid1,instanceid2.
 Tags are specified using Key=tag name,Values=tag value.
-Minimum number of 0 items.
-Maximum number of 5 items.
 * `owner_information` - (Optional) User-provided value that will be included in any CloudWatch events raised while running tasks for these targets in this Maintenance Window.

 ## Attributes Reference